 No Spark?
 Try These Fixes Before Replacing Your Ignition Module

-At L&S Engineers, we’ve noticed more customers coming to us with no spark problems on their 2-stroke machines.
-Often, they’ve already replaced the spark plug—which is a good first step—but when that doesn’t fix the issue, the next move is usually to buy a new ignition module.
+We’ve seen many customers with no spark issues on their 2-stroke machines.
+They often replace the spark plug first, which is a good start.
+But when that doesn’t solve the problem, the next step is usually to buy a new ignition module.

-However, in most cases, the ignition module isn’t the culprit.
+In most cases, the ignition module isn’t the issue.

 Top 3 Common Misdiagnoses Before Replacing the Ignition Module